crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 10. The [XWalkNavigationActivityAsync](XWalkNavigationActivityAsync.java) sample demonstrates how to forward and backward history, include:
+### 10. The [XWalkViewWithNavigationAsync](XWalkViewWithNavigationAsync.java) sample demonstrates how to forward and backward history, include:

 * XWalkView can backward history client when go backward button is clicked
 * XWalkView can forward history client when go forward button is clicked